carpentries-incubator/data-science-ai-senior-researchers/_episodes/01-introduction.md

 - "Understanding the scope and coverage of the topics within this workshop"
 - "Getting access to complementary and additional resources"
-- "Being aware of next possible steps to take after this workshop"
+- "Being aware of next possible steps to take after this workshop" keypoints
+- "This workshop is developed for mid-career and senior researchers in  biomedical and biosciences fields."
+- "This workshop aims to build a shared understanding of data science and AI in the context of biomedicine and related fields."
+- "Without going into underlying technical details, the contents provide a general overview and present selected case studies of biomedical relevance."

 ---